JMPerez/jmperez.github.com/source/_posts/2020/2020-03-14-assess-performance-impact.md

     src="https://res.cloudinary.com/jmperez/image/upload/w_auto:100:684,f_auto/v1584185288/assess-performance-impact/assess-performance-impact_rel-mcvr_jgbeqo.png"
     alt="Explanation of Relative mobile conversion rate and its components" />
 </div>
-<figcaption>Explanation of Relative mobile conversion rate and its components ([source](https://www.blog.google/products/marketingplatform/analytics/mobile-challenge-and-how-measure-it/))</figcaption>
+<figcaption>Explanation of Relative mobile conversion rate and its components (<a href="https://www.blog.google/products/marketingplatform/analytics/mobile-challenge-and-how-measure-it/">source</a>)</figcaption>
 </figure>

 Note that Rel mCvR is influenced by UX too, since a bad UX on mobile will hurt mobile conversion rates. **You should use [Lighthouse](https://web.dev/measure) or [WebPageTest](https://www.webpagetest.org/) to ensure that there are performance issues and speed is the main contributor in Rel mCvR, and not usability.**